awsdocs/aws-sct-user-guide/doc_source/CHAP_Installing.md

 1. Download the AWS SCT distribution file using the links in the Installing section\.

-1. Verifying the checksum of the AWS SCT distribution file\.
+1. Verify the checksum of the AWS SCT distribution file\.

 1. Extract the contents of the distribution file\.
 Locate the RPM file you want to verify\.